 Main Differences Between Blood Clot and Embolism

-- The symptoms of a blood clot include shortness of breath, chest pain, reduced blood flow to limbs and decreased strength, pain in the calf while the symptoms of embolism include palpitations, hemoptysis, sweating, difficulty in breathing, and headache.
+- The symptoms of a blood clot include shortness of breath, chest pain, reduced blood flow to limbs and decreased strength, and pain in the calf, while the symptoms of embolism include palpitations, hemoptysis, sweating, difficulty in breathing, and headache.

-- The tests and scans to detect thrombosis include duplex ultrasonography, D-dimer blood test, venography, MRI scan is used to detect blood clots while those to detect embolism are blood tests, chest X-ray, ultrasound, CT pulmonary angiography, V/Q scans.
+- The tests and scans to detect thrombosis include duplex ultrasonography, D-dimer blood test, venography, and MRI scan used to detect blood clots, while those to detect embolism are blood tests, chest X-ray, ultrasound, CT pulmonary angiography, V/Q scans.